Concept

 [auto-props]

-*.c = svn:eol-style=native
+this:*.c = svn:eol-style=native

 *.cc = svn:eol-style=native